Table of Contents

 ... or an interactive job.

 Batch jobs are great for long-lasting computationally intensive data processing.
 However, many activities like one-off scripts, graphics and visualization, and exploratory analysis do not work well in a batch system, but are too resource intensive to be done on a login node.
-There is a special partition in Odyssey called "interact" that is designed for responsive, interactive shell and graphical tool usage.
+There is a special partition in Odyssey called "test" that is designed for responsive, interactive shell and graphical tool usage.

 You can start an interactive session using a specific flavor of the